Sniper2k/WDDBackground/README.md

 Default: False

 Only considered when using WDD for noncircular measurements (ptycho.circular = False).
-When False, there is less measurements than WDD needs.
+When False, there are less measurements than WDD needs.
 Recommendation to change the dimension d to d - window.shape + shift.
 When True, dimensional changes are not required.
 Instead, the algorithm will set the missing diffraction patterns to 0.
 This results in border in the reconstruction.

 - memory_saving